hgcl/clara-le/README.md

-# README
+# Read me

-Clara's personal website
+Clara's personal website.
+Check the [colophon page](/colophon) for more info.